 Our due diligence processes focus on those areas of highest risk identified by our risk identification and assessment processes.
 We monitor our business and supply chain for any indicators or evidence of modern slavery or human trafficking and ensure that there are controls in place to prevent incidents occurring.

-WHSmith’s due diligence process is based on the UN Guiding Principles on Business and Human Rights, ensuring that we identify, prevent, mitigate and account for how we address any adverse impacts.
+UN Guiding Principles on Business and Human Rights, ensuring that we identify, prevent, mitigate and account for how we address any adverse impacts.
 Our due diligence is based on some core and practical beliefs – that workers are at the centre of the process; that modern slavery is likely to exist somewhere in our supply chains; that collaboration with business partners, suppliers and other third parties is essential; and that due diligence should be closely aligned to our commercial business practices.

-Our due diligence activity to mitigate risks from modern slavery in our own operations begins with ensuring that our staff know how to spot the signs of modern slavery, what questions to ask when working with business partners and what else might be required of them to identify and mitigate any risks.
+Due diligence in our business operationsOur due diligence activity to mitigate risks from modern slavery in our own operations begins with ensuring that our staff know how to spot the signs of modern slavery, what questions to ask when working with business partners and what else might be required of them to identify and mitigate any risks.
 Line managers, our human resource teams and personnel working with our franchisees and business partners have all completed our online training course on modern slavery.

 Our recruitment and onboarding procedures ensure that employees are eligible to work in their country of residence, and that they have a bank account in their own name.
 There is a ‘speak up’ line for employees and agency workers to raise any concerns that they have, and call handlers have been trained on how to identify modern slavery risks.
 Calls are monitored for any suspected concerns in relation to modern slavery.